-Te Kawa Maiorooro is effective from 1 January 2023.

 Part 2: Enrolment

 General

 Te Pūkenga aims to enable broad access to its learning and delivery and is committed to providing barrier-free access and enrolment processes to all ākonga, and in particular to Māori, Pacific, Disabled, and other priority equity groups.
 Part 2 of Te Kawa Maiorooro covers work-based and provider-based learning for all ākonga, domestic and international.